Cutting Edge Magazine

 Of the numerous holidays Americans celebrate each year, Thanksgiving is uniquely American, and uniquely Christian.

-“Solemnly and mutually in the presence of God and one of another, covenant and combine ourselves together into a civil body politick, for our better ordering and preservation, and furthering of the ends foresaid: and by virtue to enact, constitute, and frame such just and equal laws, ordinances, acts, constitutions, and offices, from time to time as shall be thought most meet and convenient for the general good of the Colony; unto which we all promise all due submission and obedience.”
+“Solemnly and mutually in the presence of God and one of another, covenant and combine ourselves together into a civil body politick, for our better ordering and preservation, and furthering of the ends aforesaid; and by virtue to enact, constitute, and frame such just and equal laws, ordinances, acts, constitutions and offices, from time to time as shall be thought most meet and convenient for the general good of the Colony; unto which we all promise all due submission and obedience.”

-Most interesting about the Mayflower Pilgrims is what they did considering who they were.
-Essentially, they were normal men and women, devoutly religious, who wanted more than to escape the religious pollutions from the home they left.
-They wanted to build a new society with a new government founded upon the principles they held dear.
-Those principles were uniquely Christian, and planted the seeds of what would eventually become American liberties.
+What’s most interesting about the Mayflower Pilgrims is what they did considering who they were.
+Essentially, they were normal men and women, devoutly religious, who wanted more than to escape the religious persecution from the homes they left.
+They wanted to build a new home, a new society, and a new government founded upon the principles they themselves held dear.

-The concept of liberty has changed in the last three centuries.
-What we think of as liberty today is anathema to the colonists of the Mayflower.
-Their reasons for declaring a day of Thanksgiving were quite different than the reasons most Americans celebrate it today.
+The concept of liberty has changed in the last 200 years.
+What we think of as liberty today, is anathema to the colonists of the Mayflower.
+Their reasons for declaring a day of thanksgiving were quite different than the reasons most Americans celebrate it today.
 Each of us should reclaim that original meaning.
 On Thanksgiving, take time to read the account Bradford wrote of the Plymouth Plantation.
 For each day after, we should let the principles and truths those first Americans believed permeate our own lives.